 3. The Great Smoky Mountains National Park Has No Entrance Fee

 Unlike other national parks, the Great Smoky Mountains National Park has no entrance fee!
-When the state of Tennessee transferred land to the federal government to establish the national park in 1934, the state legislature included a clause guaranteeing that “no toll or licence fee shall ever be imposed” on Newfound Gap Road, the highway connecting Gatlinburg, TN and Cherokee, NC.
+When the state of Tennessee transferred land to the federal government to establish the national park in 1934, the state legislature included a clause guaranteeing that “no toll or license fee shall ever be imposed” on Newfound Gap Road, the highway connecting Gatlinburg, TN and Cherokee, NC.
 Thanks to this clause, the national park has remained free to visit for over 80 years!

 One of our favorite facts about the Great Smoky Mountains is how they got their name.
 The Cherokee called the mountains “Shaconage” (Sha-Kon-O-Hey), which means “land of the blue smoke”.
 When Euro-Americans settled in the area in the early 1800s, they took inspiration from the Cherokee when they named the Great Smoky Mountains and the nearby Blue Ridge Mountains.